 We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we conduct our ongoing Phase 1b clinical trial of VERVE-101, complete preclinical studies of VERVE-201, continue research, development and preclinical testing, initiate additional clinical trials and potentially seek marketing approval for VERVE-101, VERVE-201, and any other product candidates we may develop.
 We expect our expenses to increase substantially in connection with our ongoing and planned activities, particularly as we advance our preclinical activities and our ongoing and planned clinical trials.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution.
-Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
-Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
+Furthermore, we expect to continue to incur additional funding in connection with our continuing operations.
 We currently do not have a credit facility or any committed sources of capital.
 If we are unable to raise capital or obtain adequate funds when needed or on acceptable terms, we may be forced to delay, limit, reduce or terminate our research and development programs or any future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.